 jackknife_named_nodes.tre can be viewed with FigTree or another tree-viewing program.
 However, as an example, we can visualize the bootstrapped tree using QIIME’s make_bootstrapped_tree.py, as follows:

-The resulting pdf shows the tree with internal nodes colored, red for 75-100% support, yellow for 50-75%, green for 25-50%, and blue for < 25% support.
-Although UPGMA shows that PC.354 and PC.593 cluster together and PC.481 with PC.6xx cluster together, we can not have high confidence in that result.
-However, there is excellent jackknife support for all fasted samples (PC.6xx) which are clustering together, separate from the non-fasted (PC.35x) samples.
+The resulting PDF shows the tree with internal nodes colored, red for 75-100% support, yellow for 50-75%, green for 25-50%, and blue for < 25% support.
+Although UPGMA shows that PC.354 and PC.593 cluster together and PC.481 and PC.6xx cluster together, we cannot have high confidence in this result.
+However, there is excellent jackknife support for all fasted samples (PC.6xx) clustering separate from the non-fasted samples.

-One can add taxa from the taxon summary files in the folder wf_taxa_summary/ to a 3D principal coordinates plot using QIIME’s make_3d_plots.py.
+We can add taxa from the taxonomy tables in the taxa_summary/ directory to a 3-D PCoA plot using Emperor’s make_emperor.py.
 The coordinates of a given taxon are plotted as a weighted average of the coordinates of all samples, where the weights are the relative abundances of the taxon in the samples.
 The size of the sphere representing a taxon is proportional to the mean relative abundance of the taxon across all samples.
-The following example creates a biplot displaying the 5 most abundant phylum-level taxa:
+The following command creates a biplot displaying the 5 most abundant class-level taxa:

-The resulting html file 3d_biplot/unweighted_unifrac_pc_3D_PCoA_plots.html shows a biplot like this:
+The resulting html file biplots/index.html shows a biplot similar to this: